ipfs-inactive/developer-meetings/sessions/small-team-working.md

 ## Overview

-- **Objective**: Tackle known issues that will benefit from people doing synchronous work on them.
+- **Objective:** Tackle known issues that will benefit from people doing synchronous work on them.
-- **Activity**: In pairs or trios, spend 75 minutes unpacking a work package together, designing solutions, pair programming, etc, then report back on the work you accomplished.
+- **Activity:** In pairs or trios, spend 75 minutes unpacking a work package together, designing solutions, pair programming, etc, then report back on the work you accomplished.
-- **Outcomes**: Make progress on important work packages and build people's working relationships.
+- **Outcomes:** Make progress on important work packages and build people's working relationships.

 ## Details

-Todo: start the list of work packages people could select from
+TODO: start the list of work packages people could select from

 Note: Ideally these teams should be formed before everyone arrives in Berlin.